herr-hollis/NASA-Space-Apps-Challenge-Kuala-Lumpur/README.md

 Introduction - There is concern worldwide that enviromental issues we face today will have an impact on future generations.
 Our challenge is to create a way to communicate the inmportance of environmental responsibility to people of all generation.

+Our team has a took in a consideration to overcome this problem that grown with alarming rates.
+We have a proposal idea that yet might be possible for future invention, that is "Nuclear Powered Car"